 “I do this work because there is no reason why everyone should be hungry or without a home.
-Food and Shelter for All – Article 25, The Declaration of Human Rights”
+Food and Shelter for All – Article 25, The Declaration of Human Rights.”

 Lee Thompson, Director of Operations.
 Mr. Thompson was born and raised on the island of Oahu and graduated from Aiea High School.
 In 2009 he moved to the island of Maui, and on December 7, 2010 started working for KHAKO as a Resource Worker until being promoted to the Director of Operations for the agency.
 Mr. Thompson has a background of over 25 years in construction work, specifically as a union Dry Wall Finisher.
 He’s worked in the Security field since 2005.

-I do this work because I believe everyone should have a home and be treated as the way you would like to be treated.
+“I do this work because I believe everyone should have a home and be treated as the way you would like to be treated.”

 Joelvonne K. Kamaka, Leasing Director for Hale Makana O Waiale.
 Mrs. Kamaka was born and raised on O’ahu and moved to Maui with her husband in 1994.
 She is a mother of 5 children, 3 boys and 2 girls, and has 5 grandchildren and another on the way.
-Joelvonne has also worked in the health care field for 10 years, Joelvonne completed internships at Ka Hale A Ke Ola, where she had been offered a FT position as a Case Manager.
+Joelvonne has also worked in the health care field for 10 years, Joelvonne completed internships at Ka Hale A Ke Ola, where she had been offered a full-time position as a Case Manager.
 She has now been with Ka Hale A Ke Ola for over 13 years (6 years at Shelter as Emergency Case Manager and the 7 at Hale Makana O Waiale).
 She has an A.S. technical degree and is in the process of completing her Bachelor of Arts in Social Science degree.
 Joelvonne is the instructor trainer for CPR for all employees of Ka Hale A Ke Ola and has numerous certifications for affordable housing, such as Certified Occupancy Specialist a nationally recognized certification and is a C8P certified in tax credit properties.

-“Because the importance of being here on this earth, is to serve” and if you are able to make a difference in one person’s life, you have met your purpose.
+I do this work “because the importance of being here on this earth, is to serve” and if you are able to make a difference in one person’s life, you have met your purpose.

 Luis A. Diaz-Perez, Resident Manager/Maintenance Supervisor.
 Mr. Diaz-Perez was born in Mexico City, Mexico but was raised in Los Angeles, California (Go Dodger Blue!)
 Mr. Diaz-Perez has been in Maui since October of 2016 and with KHAKO since August of 2017.
-After 33 long years in Los Angeles, him and his wife concluded that Maui would be an awesome place to relocate to.
+After 33 long years in Los Angeles, he and his wife concluded that Maui would be an awesome place to relocate to.
 The island has not disappointed!
 With 8+ plus years of property management/maintenance experience, Mr. Diaz is now working with KHAKO as the Resident Manager and Maintenance Supervisor.
 The goal and vision of the company are noble and deserving of praise.
-He considers it an honor to work for said company.
+He considers it an honor to work for Hale Makana O Waiale.